Michigan Layoffs — May 2013

 |---|---|---|---|---|

-The most significant filing came from Elmwood Geriatric Village at its Detroit facility, reporting 98 affected workers.
+The biggest impact was at Elmwood Geriatric Village at its Detroit facility, reporting 98 affected workers.
 Cranbrook Geriatric Village followed with 82 workers.

-The numbers illustrate a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Michigan.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Michigan WARN notices, browse layoffs by state, or download the full dataset.